-Where performance concerns have not been able to be successfully addressed informally, an assessment will be undertaken to decide if there are grounds for taking formal action under this policy, including a review of any records relating to the employee's work performance.
+Where informal management has not resulted in improved performance to the required standards, an assessment will be undertaken to decide if there are grounds for managing performance formally under stages 1 to 3 of this policy.
+This will include a review of any records relating to the employee's work performance.

-A move to the formal stages can also be considered where there is evidence of informal support for related performance issues in the preceding twelve months.
+A move to the formal stages can also be considered where there is evidence of informal management support for performance issues in the preceding twelve months.

-5.1.
-Stage 1 - formal capability meeting
+5.1 Stage 1 - formal capability meeting